wasm-signatures/wasmsign2/README.md

   sign           Sign a module
-  verify         Verify a module's signature detach         Detach the signature from a module attach         Embed a detach signature into a module verify_matrix  Batch verification against multiple public keys help           Print this message or the help of the given subcommand(s)
+  verify         Verify a module's signature detach         Detach the signature from a module attach         Embed a detached signature into a module verify_matrix  Batch verification against multiple public keys help           Print this message or the help of the given subcommand(s)